Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 	72. It should be a hint to show the file input area -- processing
 	73. Hover function-menu should have highlight effect
+	74. Set the style of each department in business page -- processing
 ---
 	## 2023.09.15		version 0.3.6 -- Buisness-build
 	-- Function implementation